Pressure Washing Katy TX: What Homeowners Need to Know

 The mature tree canopy in older Katy neighborhoods (Cinco Ranch, Grand Lakes, Kelliwood) adds another layer.
 Live oaks dump massive amounts of pollen and catkins in late winter and early spring.
 Pecan trees drop tannin-rich leaves in the fall.
 Both create organic debris that fuels biological growth on roofs, siding, and fences.

-Every exterior surface on a Katy home needs periodic cleaning.
-Here's what we see most often:
+Every exterior surface on a Katy home may need periodic cleaning.
+Common surface categories include:

 House Exteriors

 Katy homes are built with a variety of siding materials: HardiePlank, brick, stucco, stone veneer, and vinyl.
 Each one requires a different cleaning approach.
-We use soft washing on all siding types.
-That means low pressure (under 500 PSI) combined with professional-grade cleaning solutions that kill biological growth at the root.
-High-pressure washing damages siding, especially stucco and painted surfaces.
-Any crew that shows up and starts blasting your walls at 3,000 PSI is doing it wrong.
+Soft washing is usually the safer starting point for siding because it uses low pressure combined with cleaning solutions for biological growth.
+High-pressure washing can damage siding, especially stucco and painted surfaces.

 Driveways and Sidewalks